alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 1. It only handles a single line of input text

-2. It's default behaviour reads from the keyboard and writes to the screen, which can be problem if we have a file of input or need to save the output
+2. It's default behaviour reads from the keyboard and writes to the screen, which can be problem if we have a file of input or need to save the output for later use.

 Let's solve those problems